-- Print and all other forms of media advertising (e.g. newspaper, magazine, TV, radio) including "pre-approved" ad slicks that have been personalized - Internet and Internet websites or home pages and any form of e-commerce, which must be submitted with link to website or in printed format - Product brochures, circulars, pamphlets and published articles - Sales presentations, prepared sales talks, seminar/symposium presentations and handouts, telemarketing scripts and materials (includes guest presenter materials at sales or producer meetings and events) - Newsletters, research reports and performance reports or summaries - Prospecting, target market and form letters - All consumer advertising, including emails or email signatures referencing the North American name, logo, description, products, services, rates or features - Lead cards and lead generating material - Business cards and letterhead - Producer biographies - Producer recruiting and training materials - Sales illustrations - Third-party software - Materials used to recruit other producers - Facebook, Twitter, LinkedIn, Phonebook and Yellow Page listings - Websites that contain any North American material, name, or logo
+- Print and all other forms of media advertising (e.g. newspaper, magazine, TV, radio) including "pre-approved" ad slicks that have been personalized - Internet and Internet websites or home pages and any form of e-commerce, which must be submitted with link to website or in printed format - Product brochures, circulars, pamphlets and published articles - Sales presentations, prepared sales talks, seminar/symposium presentations and handouts, telemarketing scripts and materials (includes guest presenter materials at sales or producer meetings and events) - Newsletters, research reports and performance reports or summaries - Prospecting, target market and form letters - Emails or email signatures referencing the North American name, logo, description, products, services, rates or features - Lead cards and lead generating material - Business cards and letterhead - Producer biographies - Producer recruiting and training materials - Sales illustrations - Third-party software - Materials used to recruit other producers - Facebook, Twitter, LinkedIn, Phonebook and Yellow Page listings - Websites that contain any North American material, name, or logo

-Without exception, all consumer focused advertising and "producer use only" recruiting material or sales literature mentioning North American, or that references any of our products and services, must be approved by the Advertising Review Team prior to use.
+Without exception, all consumer-focused advertising and "producer use only" recruiting material or sales literature mentioning North American, or referencing any of our products and services, must be approved by the Advertising Review Team before use.
 This includes products referenced by name, description, rates, or features.

 Generic ads that do not specifically reference North American or our products by name, feature, or description, are not required to be submitted.
 However, it is your responsibility to understand and apply all advertising requirements for any material considered advertising under this policy.
-If you choose to submit Generic Ads, we will be happy to assist you by reviewing it for general information, accuracy and compliance with Company marketing standards and rules as set out in this Guide.
+If you choose to submit generic ads, we will be happy to assist you by reviewing for general information, accuracy, and compliance with Company marketing standards and rules.
 We may also make suggestions to help you comply with state laws and regulations.
 While we may suggest revisions based on this review, we will not provide approval on generic ads.

-The Advertising Review Team offers streamlined procedures for submitting your advertising for review and approval.
-Take advantage of this by e-mailing your marketing materials to the annuity review team at:
+The Advertising Review Team offers streamlined procedures for submitting advertising for review and approval via e-mail to AdReview@sfgmembers.com.

-AProductCompliance@sfgmembers.com.
-Following the submission guidelines will help expedite the review and approval process.

 Periodically new issues arise pertaining to advertising.
-At those times special bulletins are released to the field to advise them of changes and possible necessary revisions to advertising pieces.

-The Company's complete Agent Advertising Guidelines may be accessed through the producer portal at NorthAmericanCompany.com.
-You are required to review and follow these guidelines.
+At those times special bulletins are released to advise you of changes and possible necessary revisions to advertising pieces.
+The Company's complete Agent Advertising Guidelines may be accessed through the agent portal at northamericancompany.com.
+Producers are required to review and follow these guidelines.

 If you are uncertain whether or not something falls within the definition of "advertising," you may contact the Advertising Review Team for guidance.
-If you would like assistance with branding or designing an advertisement, please contact the Sales Support team at 866-322-7066.
+The Advertising Review Team does not provide assistance with general branding or design.